Candles igniting curtain cause of fire at Cosmopolitan

 The floor was evacuated while firefighters extinguished the blaze.
 Multiple people were taken to Sunrise Hospital and Medical Center with minor injuries.

-Clark County Deputy Fire Chief Warren Whitney said the fire caused very little damage.
+Clark County Deputy Fire Chief Warren Whitney said the fire caused little damage.

 “The occupant of the room, they had candles lit and they had the sliding door open and it was windy,” Whitney said.
 “The wind blew a curtain into a candle and ignited the curtain.”